DavidH-dev93/moderntax-challenge/README.md

 **Paste Kits**

+_As a Beam shipping manager_<br>
+_In order to ship paste kits_<br>
+_I want to add paste kits to the boxes_<br>

 When a brush or replacement head is shipped a paste kit is also shipped which contains toothpaste and floss.
-A paste kit weighs 7.6 oz.
-When boxes are generated then each box should have a line appended with its mail class.
+A paste kit weighs 7.6 oz which will impact on the mail class choice.

 Example for a starter box:
 ```